kurtosis-tech/kurtosis/docs/docs/guides/running-in-k8s.md

 Creating a new enclave from scratch demands several time-consuming engine tasks and the creation of resources.

-Kurtosis includes the enclave pool feature that users can enable for reducing the enclave creation time by creating enclaves before these are requested.
+The enclave pool feature was introduced to reduce the time it takes for a user to run a Kurtosis package in the cloud by spinning up the enclaves before they are needed.

 The enclave pool is a functionality of the Kurtosis engine that automatically creates `idle` enclaves, since the engine is started, that will be available to be used when users need to create a new enclave (e.g: when running the `kurtosis enclave add` command)